sean-gordon/Investec-ActualBudget/README.md

 *   **Secure Architecture**: Uses process isolation for every sync to prevent database locks.
 *   **Automatic Account Creation**: Automatically creates accounts in Actual Budget based on your Investec products (e.g., "Private Bank Account 1234").
+*   **Category Synchronization**: Define your master category list in the Settings UI.
+The system ensures these groups and categories exist in your budget.
 *   **Smart Deduplication**: Prevents duplicate transactions even if run multiple times a day.
-*   **Transactions Only**: This tool merges transactions into your existing budget; it does not overwrite categories or rules.
+*   **Transactions Only**: This tool merges transactions into your existing budget; it does not overwrite existing transaction data.

 ---